-BDO Seidman's fees billed for tax compliance, tax advise and tax planning during fiscal 2004, relating to preparing and filing of the Company's federal, state and local income tax returns for fiscal 2004 and fiscal 2003, were \$5,500 and \$5,000, respectively.
+Morrison, Brown provided no tax services during fiscal 2005 but will prepare and file the Company's federal, state and local tax returns for fiscal 2005 for a fee of \$10,000.
+BDO Seidman's fee billed for tax compliance, tax advice and tax planning during fiscal 2005 relating to preparing and filing the Company's federal, state and local income tax returns for fiscal 2004 was \$5,500.